Before Lee Kholsa made some lifestyle changes, his doctor told him that his diabetes was out of control and he only had six months to live.

-For the past six years, Davidson has inspired her neighbors to get active by forming a neighborhood Step to it team, which she named the “The Dynamos.”
+In past years, Davidson has inspired her neighbors to get active by forming a neighborhood Step to it team, which she named the “The Dynamos.”
 The team ends each year’s challenge with a celebratory barbeque at Davidson’s home.

 “What I have found is many people think it is too time consuming to enter your steps or that you have to go to a gym," Davidson said.
 "But you can enter steps daily or weekly using your everyday activities.
 The challenge only lasts four weeks.
-Every step helps your city, and you help yourself with the exercise."
+Every step helps build community, and you help yourself with the exercise."